Heydar Aliyev Palace: Architecture

 The Palace of the H.Aliyev, the Central Concert Hall of the Republic, has different features than other theater and concert halls.
 Palace is a large-format concert hall that has hosted many of Azerbaijan’s big events over the past 40 years.
 There are some 30 stepped rows of theatre-style seats for over 2,150 spectators.

 Appearance and interior designs, scenery, marble floors and audacious vaulted stairways, the coffee-and-cream foyer, a discreet but extensive cloak room facility, non-analogous sound in Azerbaijan, light, movie projection and laser systems, as well as ordered and installed LED screens are its unique peculiarity.
-And it's the only place that lets its guests use free and high-quality wifi, which covers a 3000-square meter area.
+And it's the only place that lets its guests use free and high-quality Wi-Fi, which covers a 3000-square meter area.
 In addition, special equipment for online transfer of concerts held in the hall is also in-place.

-The Palace is located 700m directly west of the historic train station buildings and 28 Shopping Mall and just five minutes’ drive from many of the city’s top hotels.
+The Palace is located 700m directly west of the historic train station buildings and 28 Shopping Mall, and just five minutes’ drive from many of the city’s top hotels.

+Transportation

+Metro

+The B5 Metro Station is planned in this area by Baku Metro in the future.